Muhammad Inuwa Yahaya: Education

 Yahaya attended the Central Primary School and the Government Science Secondary School in Gombe.
-He then studied at Ahmadu Bello University, Zaria, where he obtained a Bachelor of Science degree in Accounting in 1983.
+He then studied at Ahmadu Bello University, (ABU) Zaria, where he obtained a Bachelor of Science degree in Accounting in 1983.

 Career

 Yahaya has worked in both the public and the private sector.
-He started his working career with the Bauchi State Investment and Property Development Company, where he was a principal accountant from 1984 to 1985.
-He was a managing director of A.Y.U Civil Engineering Company Ltd from 1993 to 1999.
+He started his working career with the Bauchi State Investment and Property Development Company, where he was a principal accountant from year of 1984 to 1985.
+He was a managing director of A.Y.U Civil Engineering Company Ltd from year of 1993 to 1999.

-In 2003, he was appointed as Commissioner for Finance and Economic Development by Governor Muhammed Danjuma Goje.
+In year of 2003, he was appointed as Commissioner for Finance and Economic Development by Governor Muhammed Danjuma Goje.

 Professional associations

 Yahaya is a member of the following professional bodies: